Marmion Avenue: North of Currambine

 North of Burns Beach Road, Marmion Avenue passes through 1.9 km of residential areas, before crossing into the City of Wanneroo and travelling through 1.6 km of undeveloped land in Tamala Park.
 Marmion Avenue provides access to the Tamala Park Rubbish Disposal Site.
 Marmion Avenue then travels through the Clarkson – Butler region for 9.6 km, intersecting with Neerabup Road, Hester Avenue and Lukin Drive; the former two intersections also connect with discontinuous sections of Anchorage Drive — “south” and “north”, respectively.
-The roundabout with Hester Avenue and Anchorage Drive North represents the northern terminus of State Route 71, though this is not indicated via road signage.

 Marmion Avenue then travels northwards through the recently developed suburbs of Alkimos and Eglinton, providing access to current and future developments.
-After 8 km, Marmion Avenue reaches the outer suburb of Yanchep, and terminates at a large roundabout with Yanchep Beach Road.
-The road continues as Splendid Avenue further north.
-At present, it only provides access to a local sporting ground and newer residential development in Yanchep, and is planned to be a major distributor road for Yanchep in the future.
+After 8 km, Marmion Avenue reaches the outer suburb of Yanchep at a large roundabout with Yanchep Beach Road.
+North of the roundabout, Splendid Avenue branches off eastward to a local sporting ground while Marmion Avenue, now a two-lane road, provides both access to newer residential development in the suburb and to Yanchep railway station via a roundabout with Botanic Boulevard.
+As of 2024, the road currently terminates at a T-junction with Toreopango Avenue.